 Make no bones about it, this is a feature-packed rig, and even at the MSRP there is a lot of value in what is offered.
 I am only going to be scratching the surface on some of the things the Ui series has to offer that makes this unit something to strongly consider.

 For some, not having physical sliders, knobs, and buttons is going to be a stretch.
-But every company from Mackie to Behringer has it’s own take on what a virtual console should look like.
-Soundcraft has taken that and made their virtual console purely browser based.
+But every company from Mackie to Behringer has its own take on what a virtual console should look like.
+Soundcraft has taken that and made their virtual console purely browser-based.
 They made a pretty clean looking interface (which they have a demo of it here) that is very responsive, logically laid out, and will work on any modern browser.
 So you can pick up sub-$100 tablets and it will work, iPod Touch and it will work, Chromebook and it will work.
-They made a very wise decision going this route as opposed to be locked into a specific brand or application.
+They made a very wise decision going this route as opposed to being locked into a specific brand or application.

 With having so many channels at your disposal, you may not have to use the majority on most nights.
 Soundcraft has thought of that and allows for custom views (up to 6) to hide unwanted channels.
 This is extremely useful to have only active channels viewed in your interface and not have to scroll through all the unused channels to get to where you want to be.

 Automatic Feedback Suppression has only been available as separate Drive Rack devices to place in your audio chain.
 The Soundcraft Ui16 has included this option that lets one ring out your microphones in a fixed setup and then switching to live mode provides added protection from the wayward guest using the microphone that does not know any better to stay away from a DJ’s speakers.
 So now dealing with softer spoken guests will give you some extra wiggle room to bump up that gain before feedback will occur.
 No AFS does not eliminate all feedback, but it does a damn good job in the hands of the right person.